1. Home

 Successful businesses that chose respond.io as a WhatsApp API provider

 With so many options, it can be a challenge to choose the best platform.
-One of our customers, GETUTOR (education services), initially used Sleekflow as a WhatsApp API provider but switched to respond.io after Sleekflow failed to meet expectations.
+One of our customers, GETUTOR (education services), initially used SleekFlow as a WhatsApp API provider but switched to respond.io after unmet expectations on lead routing and automation needs..
 They needed reliable lead routing and automation for inbound WhatsApp inquiries.
 After implementing WhatsApp API with respond.io along with workflows and reporting to assign conversations and track outcomes, they saw a 24% increase in sales and now handles 50% more leads per day.

 Another of our customers tested out Manychat before deciding on respond.io.
 JU Productions (events/media) was impressed with Manychat's social media features, but found its keyword-based automation to be too basic and its reporting features limiting.
 JU Productions used respond.io's omnichannel inbox + automation routing to capture click-to-chat leads and consistently follow up until purchase.